Ridowan-sajid/Asp.Net-Note/README.md

 **To create authentication annotation:**

-**Inside our project we need to create a folder, for better known we may named that folder Auth** **For now we want to create two authentication annotation, one for Admin, another for Logged in user** **Inside Auth folder we created two file, first one is AdminAccess.cs, another one is Logged.cs**
+**Inside our project we need to create a folder, for better known we may named that folder Auth.**
+**For now we want to create two authentication annotation, one for Admin, another for Logged in user.**
+**Inside Auth folder we created two file, first one is AdminAccess.cs, another one is Logged.cs**

 **N:B: Folder name, file name could be anything**